klust/LUMI-BE-training-materials/docs/intro-202310xx/07_Slurm.md

     2. If however you want multiple tasks to share a GPU, then you should use `--ntasks-per-gpu=<number_of_tasks>`.
 There are use cases where this makes sense.

+4. CPU memory.
+By default you get less than the memory per core on the node type.
+To change:

+    1. Against the logic there is **no** `--mem-per-task=<number>`, instead memory needs to be specified in function of the other allocated resources.

+    2. Use `--mem-per-cpu=<number>` to request memory per CPU (use k, m, g to specify kilobytes, megabytes or gigabytes)

+    3. Alternatively on a GPU allocation `--mem-per-gpu=<number>`.
+        **This is still CPU memory and not GPU memory!**

+    4. Specifying memory per node with `--mem` doesn't make much sense unless the number of nodes is fixed.

 <figure markdown style="border: 1px solid #000">
   ![Slide Per core allocations: Warning: Allocations per socket?](https://465000095.lumidata.eu/intro-202310xx/img/LUMI-BE-Intro-202310XX-07-slurm/PerCoreWarningSocket.png){ loading=lazy }